-When organizing, it’s helpful to put like items together.
-Grouping similar items help to keep things organized over time because you know exactly where specific items belong.
+When organizing, it’s helpful to put similar items together.
+Grouping like items helps to keep things organized over time because you know exactly where specific items belong.

 Give everything a home.

 Everything in your space should have a home where it belongs.
-If it doesn’t, you need to decide where it should be kept or whether you need it at all.
+If it doesn’t, you need to decide where you should keep it or whether you need it at all.

 Purchase storage items, if needed.